SAP-archive/BUILD/README.md

 # Make a Contribution

 BUILD is composed of <a href="#Modules in Build">multiple modules</a>, each of which have their own repository.
-We encourage contributions of any sort, including bug reports, feature requests, and new features.
-For more information, see our [Contribution Guidelines](https://github.com/SAP/BUILD/wiki/Contribution-Guidelines).

- This document describes how to make contributions to any of these modules.
+We encourage contributions of any sort, to any of these repositories.
+Popular contributions include bug reports, feature requests, and new features.
+[This document](https://github.com/SAP/BUILD/wiki/Contribution-Guidelines) describes how to make contributions to any of these modules.

 # <a name="Modules in Build"></a> Modules in BUILD
 **Foundation Modules**